danielbodnar/awesome-stars/README.md

 ## productivity

+- [CodeverDotDev/codever](https://github.com/CodeverDotDev/codever) - Bookmarks, Snippets and Notes Manager for Developers & Co (website)
+- [schmich/marinara](https://github.com/schmich/marinara) - Pomodoro® time management assistant for Chrome
+- [variadico/noti](https://github.com/variadico/noti) - Monitor a process and trigger a notification.
+- [di-sukharev/opencommit](https://github.com/di-sukharev/opencommit) - Auto-generate impressive commits with AI in 1 second 🤯🔫
+- [massCodeIO/massCode](https://github.com/massCodeIO/massCode) - A free and open source code snippets manager for developers
+- [TheR1D/shell_gpt](https://github.com/TheR1D/shell_gpt) - A command-line productivity tool powered by GPT-3 and GPT-4, will help you accomplish your tasks faster and more efficiently.
+- [CorentinTh/it-tools](https://github.com/CorentinTh/it-tools) - Collection of handy online tools for developers, with great UX.
+- [johannesjo/super-productivity](https://github.com/johannesjo/super-productivity) - Super Productivity is an advanced todo list app with integrated Timeboxing and time tracking capabilities.
+It also comes with integrations for Jira, Gitlab, GitHub and Open Project.
+- [streetwriters/notesnook](https://github.com/streetwriters/notesnook) - A fully open source & end-to-end encrypted note taking alternative to Evernote.
+- [atlas-engineer/nyxt](https://github.com/atlas-engineer/nyxt) - Nyxt - the hacker's browser.
+- [ShareX/ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
+It also allows uploading images, text or other types of file
 - [mhss1/MyBrain](https://github.com/mhss1/MyBrain) - Open-source, All-in-one productivity app for Tasks, Notes, Calendar, Diary and Bookmarks.
 - [manekinekko/awesome-devcontainers](https://github.com/manekinekko/awesome-devcontainers) - A curated list of awesome tools and resources about dev containers for common programming languages and technology stacks to boost your developer productivity 🚀
 - [Bash-it/bash-it](https://github.com/Bash-it/bash-it) - A community Bash framework.